IT-Support-L2/Advanced-Password-Generator/README.md

 # Advanced-Password-Generator
 Advanced Password Generator

-- Developed using Python 3.8.5 on VS Code
+- Developed using Python 3.8.5 and tkinter
+- Interpreter: VS Code
 - Compiled using auto-py-to-exe 2.7.8

 Compiled binary works only on Windows.
 Successfully tested on Windows 10 pro.